aws-samples/aws-hpc-tutorials/content/03-hpc-aws-parallelcluster-workshop/02-pcluster-install.md

 pcluster version
 ```

-The output would be:
+The output should be:
 ```bash
 {
   "version": "3.1.2"
 }
 ```

-Next, you configure AWS ParallelCluster.
+Next, you will configure AWS ParallelCluster.